jsteffensen/house-near-stream/README.md

 * Run ```npm install```
 * Run ```node filterScript.js```

-Results will open in your browser:
+Results will either open in your browser or save a results.html file depending on how you modify the script:

 ![Result](result.png)